Hearts of Oak cancel N'Guessan's contract | Goal.com

 The 28-year-old, who signed a two-year deal with the Phobians, failed to impress new coach Kim Grant, who took over from Seth Hoffman two months ago.

-According to reports, Grant advised the club's board of directors to replace the midfielder with a younger player in line with the vision of rejuvenating the outfit.
+According to reports, Grant advised the club's board of directors to replace the Ivorian midfielder with a younger player in line with their vision of rejuvenating the outfit.

 "The Hearts of Oak management has mutually terminated the contract of midfielder Camara N'Guessan.
 We thank him for his professional conduct during his stay at the Club and wishes him well for the future," a club statement read.